carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ![Overview of the true-color image ("thumbnail")](fig/E05/STAC-s2-preview.jpg){alt="thumbnail of the sentinel-2 scene"}

 Remote raster data can be directly opened via the `rioxarray` library.
 We will learn more about this library in the next episodes.

+For now we are using [rioxarray to open the raster file](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray.raster_array.RasterArray.to_raster).

 ```python
 import rioxarray
 nir_href = assets["nir"].href